When Roger Daltrey Walked Out, Then Right Back In On the Who

 For instance, Townshend placed himself, John Entwistle and Moon in the “genius” column, according to an interview for the documentary Amazing Journey: The Story of the Who, but “Roger was a singer; that was it.”

-But while the Who were often fueled by that friction, in 1965 lingering tensions almost killed the band.
+The Who were often fueled by that friction, but in 1965 lingering tensions almost killed the band.
 Following the last two shows of a European tour in September of that year, Daltrey and Moon got into a brawl, which Daltrey later chalked up to his disgust with the Who’s drug use and its effect on their performances.
 Roger got the boot and the Who announced they would replace him with Boz Burrell.